ros-perception/vision_opencv/cv_bridge/README.md

 ```

 # Known issues
-* `boost endian`: remove boost endian APIs with standard C++ 11 or higer instead
+* `boost endian`: remove boost endian APIs with standard C++ 11 or higher instead
-* Not verify with Windows and OS X environment and there may be building or running issues
+* Not tested with Windows or macOS environments so there may be issues building or running